 We were living in Berlin at the time.
 When we got to the hospital, the staff was divided.
 The nurses who handle delivery told us that eleven days wasn’t too late and suggested we wait it out.
 The doctors, on the other hand, told us our chances of complication went up every day we waited.
 We sided with the doctors.
-They began to induce labor, which takes a while as the Germans do it.
+They began to induce labor, which takes a while as it's done in Germany.

 Around midnight the following day, he got stuck in the birth canal and had to be pulled out with a suction device.
-This was just as scary as it sounds.
-Upon finally making his exit safely, the doctors realized he had an infection and whisked him to the neonatal ward.
-Thankfully he stabilized there, spending his first days in the care of an elderly Bavarian midwife.
+This was just as unnerving as it sounds.
+When he finally made his exit, the doctors realized he had an infection and whisked him to the neonatal ward.
+Thankfully he stabilized there, spending his first days in the care of a tenacious Bavarian midwife.

 Those days were the culmination of a long process, and it took weeks for the three of us to recover from it.
 But if you met my son today, I’m confident you would agree with my assessment of the ordeal: it was all worth it.
 And there’s a reason I’ve decided to begin a book on buildings with a story about birth.

 It would be profane to compare the importance of a human's birth to the “birth” of a building.
 But I’m struck by the similarities in the experience of these two processes nonetheless:

 That’s the metaphor I’d like to use for this book.
 As such, I have divided it into two parts.
 Part One of the book will outline the “birds and the bees” of buildings, considering why they are conceived in the first place.
 Part Two will then walk you through the specific stages of pregnancy and delivery that each individual building faces.
 There are a few things to note.